 Lancaster Has Been Called America’s Quilt Capital

-There are a couple large quilting events that take place in the Lancaster County area each year.
-These events includes classes and seminars on quilt-making, the history of quilts, and numerous displays of quilted products and quilting supplies.
-Plus, quilts are a popular sales items at the popular Mud Sales throughout Lancaster.
+Many quilting events take place in the Lancaster County area each year.
+There are classes and seminars on quilt-making, on the history of quilts, and events at which quilting products and supplies are displayed and sold.
+In addition, homemade quilts are a popular item at the famous Mud Sales that take place throughout Lancaster County in late winter and early spring.
 See our Lancaster Events Calendar for more details.

-For quilt-making supplies, see our Quilting Supplies & Fabrics page.
+For quilt-making supplies, see our Fabric Shops & Quilting Supplies page.